pankaj357/LuxR_Docking_Project/README.md

 ---
 ## Description
-Note: The manuscript based on this work is currently being finalized and has not yet been submitted.
+Note: The manuscript based on this work has been submitted and it is under (peer review).
 This repository is made public for transparency and reproducibility.

 ---
 ## 🧬 Project Summary